gabrieudev/url-shortener/README.md

 ## Introduction

-The main goal of this project is to provide a RESTful API capable of receiving a URL, storing it in a database with an expiration date, and redirecting to the original URL when called.
-Additionally, it's possible to customize characters and view the access count of a shortened URL.
+The main goal of this project is to provide a RESTful API capable of receiving a URL, storing it in a database, and redirecting to the original URL upon request.
+Additionally, the project implements authentication with JWTs and role-based authorization for users, utilizing the latest and best practices to ensure the integrity of sensitive data.

 ## Features

+- User login and registration.
+- Email confirmation for registration.
 - URL shortening.
+- Subscription plans for URLs without expiration.
-- View access count for a URL.
+- URL access count visualization.
 - Web page with HTML, CSS, and JavaScript.
 - Integration with MySQL database.
-- Documentation for each endpoint using Swagger.
+- Swagger documentation for each endpoint.

 ## Technologies